 Hostility - Wikipedia In this sense hostility is a form of psychological extortion – an attempt to force reality to produce the desired feedback, [12] even by acting out in bullying by individuals and groups in various social contexts, in order that preconceptions become ever more widely validated

-Hostility - Definition, Meaning, Synonyms Etymology Over time, 'hostility' evolved in English to describe a state or attitude characterized by animosity, aggression, or antagonism towards others It conveys the idea of treating others as adversaries or opponents, often accompanied by a lack of goodwill or cooperation
+Definition of hostility – Meaning Examples - Better Words Over time, 'hostility' evolved in English to describe a state or attitude characterized by animosity, aggression, or antagonism towards others It conveys the idea of treating others as adversaries or opponents, often accompanied by a lack of goodwill or cooperation